The National AI Governance Playbook · Part V · Chapter 13

 - What was published last year, and what will be published next?

-Four exercises recur through the book, and the assessment keeps returning to them.
-The toolbox carries each as a template: a one-page document a team fills rather than reads.
-Each template is tagged to the chapter that explains it, and a filled copy is the natural answer to several of the twenty questions.
+Five exercises recur through the book.
+Each is a one-page document a team fills rather than reads, and a completed copy is the natural answer to several readiness questions.

 T1.
 The function map (Chapter 3)